Selling a Condemned House in Texas: Rules and Options

 Pros:

-• Avoids repair costs and legal battles.
+• You avoid repair spending and legal fights.

 Cons: